mohdfaizkhan/MyRetailStore/README.md

 6. Hibernate	5.x.x
 7. Primefaces	6.x.x
 8. MySQL	database
+9. Sonar -- For test coverage
-9. pom.xml	file	contains	all	the	dependencies	(as	it’s	a	maven	project)
+10. pom.xml	file	contains	all	the	dependencies	(as	it’s	a	maven	project)

 # Credentials